 In Year 3, the focus is on the completion of the research proposal and the preparation for undertaking your independent research; a substantial piece of professionally relevant and focused original research.

 In the third year, you are required to attend Saturday events only taking place in February, April, July and September and the Conference Day in November.
-All events focus upon providing opportunities for presentations and discussions of your research proposal, or work in progress on your research project, in a friendly and safe environment and getting useful feedback from peers and tutors.
+All events focus on providing opportunities for presentations and discussions of your research proposal, or work in progress on your research project, in a friendly and safe environment and getting useful feedback from peers and tutors.

 This module requires the development of a research proposal and forms the transition point between the taught modules and the Research Project.
 It is a requirement that students pass all modules, including the Research Proposal, before proceeding to the Research Project.